-You can access the personal information we hold about you by logging in to the relevant section of the website. using your password.
+You can access the personal information we hold about you that you have provided by logging in to the relevant section of the website using your password.

-If you wish to, you may ask Nurole for a copy of the information we hold about you by emailing email@example.com.
+If you wish to, you may ask Nurole for a copy of other information we hold about you by emailing email@example.com.

 If you think the information we hold on you may be inaccurate, you can ask us to update it.
 However, if you have registered with us, you should be able to update and correct your details at any time.